Wearing Wacky Makeup Doesn't Mean I'm Not Serious About My Career

 At the end of the day though, I know makeup is an essential outlet for me and a way to show how I'm feeling inside — externally.
 It’s not about just covering acne or dark circles; it’s part of who I am and a way for me to pursue creative freedom.
 Why should I give a damn about my eyelids?

 I don't just play with makeup; my acrylic nails are an important part of my style, too.
 In fact, I feel insecure without them.
 I like being creative and designing styles with my go-to nail artist at the Japanese nail salon, Rounge.
 I pull inspiration from the seasons, my travels, art, and pop culture.
 The ones I'm wearing here are inspired by winter.
 I am so used to the length that I have no problem typing with them.

-I also have a really ballsy attitude toward my hair, so my hair color often changes.
-My hair colorist Yuki at the salon Kaminotech understands my aesthetic and he does my hair once a month.
+I also have a really ballsy attitude toward my hair, so my hair colour often changes.
+My hair colourist Yuki at the salon Kaminotech understands my aesthetic and he does my hair once a month.
 This bold yellow shade was inspired by Akihiro Miwa, a legendary Japanese entertainer who was born in 1935.
 I am wearing a yellow MAC eyeshadow as blush to match.